WesR/Halcyon/usage.md

 ## halcyon function documentation
 + client.send_message
     + Send a message to a specified room.
     + @param roomID String the room to send the message to
     + @param body String the text body to send. defaults to plain text
     + @param textFormat String OPTIONAL If the string is formatted.
 Must be "markdown" or "html"
     + @param replyTo String OPTIONAL The ID to the event you want to reply to
     + @param isNotice bool OPTIONAL Send the message as a notice. slightly grey on desktop.
     + @return dict contains 'event_id' of new message
     + Matrix supported HTML tags:
     + font, del, h1, h2, h3, h4, h5, h6, blockquote, p, a, ul, ol, sup, sub,
     + li, b, i, u, strong, em, strike, code, hr, br, div, table, thead, tbody,
     + tr, th, td, caption, pre, span, img.
     + an example markdown message would be `client.send_message(room.id, "this is __bold__ in a message", textFormat="markdown")`
++ client.send_typing
+    + This typing notification will let the user know we've seen their message
+    + @param roomID String the room id that you want to type in
+    + @param seconds int OPTIONAL How many seconds you want to type for.
+Default 10

 ## halcyon event handlers
 + async def on_ready():
     + This is called after login, right before we start handling messages.
 Good for telling you your bot is online, or to configure things
 + async def on_message(message):
     + This is called for each message received, including messages with attachments
 + async def on_message_edit(message):
     + This is called when a message is edited
 + async def on_room_invite(room):
     + This is called when you are invited to a room
 + async def on_room_leave(roomID):
     + This is called when you leave a room (or are kicked)

 ## halcyon configuration
 + client.run(halcyonToken=None, userID=None, password=None, homeserver=None, loopPollInterval=None)
     + You only need to pass in the halcyonToken.
 If you would like to use password login without a token, you need the us/pw/hs combo.
     + loopPollInterval is time in seconds between each poll for more matrix messages.
 Default is 7 seconds.

 ## Hot tip